ABC FACEBOOK GROUP ( https://www.facebook.com/groups/1913276852095925/about/ )

 A Facebook group has been set up appeal to members and others who like to use this media.
 Please share your photos, video clips, ask for ID advice or share an experience with the group!

 ARGYLL BIRD REPORT Volume 36 – with Systematic List for the year 2024.
-The report has now been completed and will be distributed to subscribed Argyll Bird Club members in the next few days
+The report has now been completed and has been distributed to subscribed Argyll Bird Club members.

 ARGYLL BIRD REPORT Volume 35 – with Systematic List for the year 2023.